What is JKD? Philosophy History Techniques Books Support Training

 01

-The JKD fighting stance is the foundation of everything.
-Unlike traditional stances, the Bai-Jong is mobile, balanced, and deceptive — with the strong hand and foot forward.
-It minimizes target exposure while maximizing striking efficiency.
+The JKD fighting stance: mobile, balanced, deceptive.
+Strong hand and foot forward.
+Minimizes target exposure while maximizing striking efficiency.

 02